ayebear/es/README.md

 No other entity system currently has **all** of these features:

-* Can access/update components with strings
+* Can use components with their string names
+  * Accessing/updating/removing/checking components by name is supported
   * Allows for loading from files
   * Allows for network synchronization
 * Allows for a mix of OOP and DOD